Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Products and tourism services that support wildlife conservation and promote coexistence between humans and wildlife.

-Requirements: Enterprises must adhere to guidelines that protect threatened and endangered species, conserve natural habitats, and benefit local communities.
+What are the Requirements: Enterprises must adhere to guidelines that protect threatened and endangered species, conserve natural habitats, and benefit local communities.
 Compliance is verified through a self-assessment and, in some cases, additional scrutiny and monitoring by the Wildlife Friendly Enterprise Network (WFEN).

-Description: Certified Wildlife Friendly™ is a certification program by the WFEN that ensures products and tourism services contribute to the conservation of wildlife and their habitats while supporting the livelihoods of local communities.
+What does it mean: Certified Wildlife Friendly™ is a certification program by the WFEN that ensures products and tourism services contribute to the conservation of wildlife and their habitats while supporting the livelihoods of local communities.

 Link: Wildlife Friendly